This Level 2 course is suitable for students who don’t qualify for Level 3 (A Level equivalent) courses.

 The course would go well with any of the College’s other Level 2 courses:

 - Health & Social Care

-This course can lead to futher study on a BTEC Level 3 course (such as the BTEC Level 3 Extended Certificate in Public Services), or lead to employment in the Public Services.
+This course can lead to further study on a BTEC Level 3 course – such as the BTEC Level 3 Extended Certificate in Public Services (Protective Services), or lead to employment in the Public Services sector.

 The course is a one year course equivalent to one GCSE.

 See what some of our former Public Services students have gone on to do.

 The course covers a wide range of topics including: